brianp/garnish/README.md

 * Ruby 1.8.7, 1.9.2, 1.9.3, 2.0.0, REE, JRuby, Rubinius
 * ActiveRecord, Mongoid

+_notes:_ `>1.9.3` requires you to lock `activesupport` and `actionpack` at `>4.0.0`.
+For this reason we have officially dropped support for ruby 1.9.2 and lower.
+Although it will most likely work without a problem.

 ## Installation

 In **Rails 3**, add this to your Gemfile and run the `bundle` command.